oswaldobapvicjr/performetrics/README.md

 ### Example 2: Using a MonitoredRunnable or MonitoredCallable

-In this example, we are using the `MonitoredRunnable` class to measure the CPU time of a given Runnable, in nanoseconds:
+In this example, we are using the `MonitoredRunnable` class to run a procedure represented by a lambda expression and print the elapsed wall-clock time in the system's standard output:

-1. Create a `MonitoredRunnable` with the Runnable to be monitored attached:
+1. Create a `MonitoredRunnable` with the procedure to be monitored attached:

     ```java
-    Runnable myRunnable; //target runnable initialization omitted
-    MonitoredRunnable monitoredRunnable = new MonitoredRunnable(myRunnable, Type.CPU_TIME);
+    MonitoredRunnable monitoredRunnable = new MonitoredRunnable(() -> myObject.doStuff());
     ```

-    > **Note:** If no specific counter type is passed, all available counters will be maintained.
+    > **Note:** If no specific counter type is passed, all available counters will be measured.

 2. Run it: